popolo-project/popolo-spec/specs/organization.md

     >The Standing Committee on Finance is part of the House of Commons.

+1. the [geographic area](/specs/area.html) to which the organization is related

+    >Parliament of the United Kingdom

 1. date of founding

     >To provide historical detail.